needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 #### Sub-Assets and Components
 Sub-assets and components are special cases worth looking at for asset loading.
 * Components - you cannot load a game object via it's component.
-Neither `LoadAsset<MyScript>` nor `Instantiate<MyScript>` will work.
 You must load/instantiate the GameObject and then get your component off of it.
 * Sub-Assets - Loading of sub-assets is supported, but via special syntax.
 Examples of sub-assets would be sprites in a sprite sheet, or animation clips in an FBX.
-The syntax here would be: `Addressables.LoadAsset<IList<Sprite>>("MySpriteSheetAddress");`
+The syntax here would be: `Addressables.LoadAssetAsync<IList<Sprite>>("MySpriteSheetAddress");`

 ### Using the AssetReference Class